Cwmparc: WWII bombing

-On the night of 29 April 1941, during the Second World War, Cwmparc was bombed by the German Air Force.
-There were many casualties with some 27 dead, three of whom were evacuees, all members of the same family.
-The evacuees were all buried in the same grave in Treorchy Cemetery.
+On the night of 29 April 1941, during the Second World War, Cwmparc was bombed by the Luftwaffe.
+It was part of a diversion attack on Cardiff whilst Plymouth was heavily attacked.
+There were many casualties with some 28 dead, including a British Cross Nurse, Special Constable, Police War Reserve and 3 members of the Home Guard.
+6 children were killed, four of which were evacuees (3 were siblings).
+25 of the 28 victims were buried in Treorchy Cemetery.
+The remaining three victims were buried in Trealaw, Penrhys and St Dogmaels.
 The event was the largest loss of life that the Rhondda suffered in a single night of wartime bombing.